-Three of the Company's current directors, who are also director nominees, have certain relationships with the Company that the Board considered when assessing the independence of each director nominee.
-The Board reviewed the information below with respect to Mr. Donohue, Mr. McConnell, and Mr. Rogel.
+Two of the Company's current directors, who are also director nominees, have certain relationships with the Company that the Board considered when assessing the independence of each director nominee.
+The Board reviewed the information below with respect to Mr. Donohue and Mr. Rogel.

 Mr. Donohue.
-In 2006, the Company made its annual \$100,000 contribution to the U.S. Chamber of Commerce Leadership Fund.
-The Company also made a one-time contribution of \$100,000 to the Chamber to promote a nationwide voter education program.
+In 2007, the Company made its annual \$100,000 contribution to the U.S. Chamber of Commerce Leadership Fund.
+The Company also made a one-time contribution of \$100,000 to the Chamber's International Business Hall of Fame during 2007.
 Mr. Donohue is the President and Chief Executive Officer of the Chamber.
-The Company made its annual \$100,000 contribution to the Chamber's Leadership Fund in 2004 and 2005.
+The Company made its annual \$100,000 contribution to the Chamber's Leadership Fund in 2005 and 2006 and a one-time contribution of \$100,000 to the Chamber in 2006 to promote a nationwide voter education program.
+The amount of such contributions constituted less than 1% of the Chamber's annual revenue.